oarabiledev/roseview/README.md

 /**Dont Forget To Add Your Main Script File */
 ````

-You can also install roseview in node by : `node install roseview`,
+You can also install roseview in node by : `npm install roseview`,

 After that the next step is to use the cli tool to create a new project.